JetteBke/cms-backend/README.md

 ## Run locally

-Run `docker-compose up` in the root directory. (currently not working)

-(This is a workaround until I figure out how to create db in a different way):
+When running it the first time you need to create the database manually:

 First you need to start a database with